ofajs/ofa-v4-docs/docs/en/docs/create-component/web-components.md

 </my-component>
 ```

-## Usage of slotchange event
+## Usage of the "slotchange" event

+The "slotchange" event is used to detect changes in the assigned nodes within a web component.

 The `slotchange` event is triggered when the content of a slot changes.
-This event can be listened to in order to perform actions related to the slot content.
+You can listen to this event to perform operations related to the content of the slot.

 ```javascript
 // custom-component.mjs